Is The Obsession with Antibacterial Products Harmful?

 Part of the training for me to be able to assist my husband with the exchanges (the term for the procedures) was to wear a mask and use antibacterial soap for scrubbing my hands for no less than 2 minutes each time before beginning to hook him up for the exchange.
 After doing this for a couple of months, I had sores all over my hands.
 I mentioned this to a dear friend of mine, and she made me a batch of homemade soap with tea tree oil in it.
 I no longer continued to get sores, and even though the soap healed my hands eventually, they scarred from the damage done by the antibacterial soap.
 I learned to stay away from it the hard way.

 The doctor and nurses at the dialysis center said they'd never had anyone on peritoneal dialysis for so long with so many exchanges who never had an infection.
-The tea tree essential oil was obviously effective.
+The tea tree essential oil and homemade soap was obviously effective.

 It is reported that we need roughly 10% essential oil for an effective antibacterial sanitizer with no alcohol content, so this would require 120 drops (6 ml) essential oil.